Thinh2Win/graphql_assessment/readme.md

 The CSV validation is designed to be permissive during data import to maximize data retention since the application layer usually enforces stricter validation for user input.

 As a result I choice prioritizing successful data import over perfect validation for the seeding process when validating dates, phone numbers, and email.
 Originally I went with validator.js npm package but found that it was too strict and would mark several phone numbers for example as invalid.
 For example for 5551234567, this should be a valid test number but validator.js still marks it as invalid.
 So I went with libphonenumber-js for validation instead.
-Similarly I did a simple email validation check with just checking for '@' symbol which will definitely fail for edge cases where users can use multiple @ signs, so given more time I would address that validation to be stricter.
+Similarly I did a simple email validation check with just checking for one '@' symbol, at least one character for the local part before the @ symbol, and domain part after the @ symbol.
 For dates, dayjs npm package offered the cleanest syntax for normalizing dates.

 ## Usage